-Because Blender has an incredible Python API, it’s not too difficult to use it programmatically — i.e. to write a normal Coldtype script, mark a few things (specific to Blender), and then let Blender & Coldtype take care of the translation to three dimensions.
+Because Blender has an incredible Python API, it’s not too difficult to use it programmatically — i.e. to write a normal Coldtype script, mark a few things (with metadata specific to Blender), and then let Blender & Coldtype take care of the translation to three dimensions.
 Here’s an example:

 from coldtype import * from coldtype.blender import * fnt = Font.Find("SwearCilatiVariable") @b3d_animation(timeline=60) def varfont(f): return (Glyphwise("Vari", lambda g: Style(fnt, 325, opsz=f.adj(-g.i*5).e("seio", 1, rng=(0.98, 0)), wght=f.adj(-g.i*15).e("seio", 1, rng=(0.98, 0)) )) .align(f.a.r) .pmap(lambda i, p: p .ch(b3d(lambda bp: bp .extrude(f.adj(-i*5) .e("ceio", 1, rng=(0.015, 3)))))))

 But before you can begin, you’ll need to install Coldtype using the python bundled with Blender.

 Installing packages in Blender requires locating the bundled python binary included with Blender itself.
 The path to this binary varies based on the version of Blender you have installed, but should look something like this on Mac: